Cohomogeneity-one solitons in Laplacian flow: local, smoothly-closing and steady solitons: Smooth extension over a singular orbit and finite extinction time

 \subsection{Explicit complete asymptotically conical shrinkers}

-In this section we observe that properties of the power series expansions of \Sp{2}-invariant smoothly-closing Laplacian solitons close to the singular orbit lead us naturally to a $1$-parameter family of explicit complete asymptotically conical shrinking solitons.
+In this subsection we prove Theorem~\ref{mthm:shrinkers}, observing that properties of the power series expansions of \Sp{2}-invariant smoothly-closing Laplacian solitons close to the singular orbit lead naturally to a $1$-parameter family of explicit complete asymptotically conical shrinking solitons.
 Up to the action of scaling this yields a unique explicit asymptotically conical shrinker on $\Lambda^2_-\Sph^4$ and also on $\Lambda^2_-\CP^2$.
 For notational simplicity it will be convenient to set $x=f_1$ and $y=f_2=f_3$ in the discussion below.

 The starting point is to notice the following property of the power series expansions close to the singular orbit for the smoothly-closing shrinkers constructed in Theorem~\ref{thm:Sp2:smooth:closure} and described in Appendix~\ref{app:sc:power:series}: when we write